s5uishida/free5gc_ueransim_nearby_upf_sample_config/README.md

 | --- | --- | --- | --- | --- |
 | UE | 001010000000000 | internet | OPc | gNodeB1 in Loc1 <br> gNodeB2 in Loc2|

 I registered these information with the free5GC WebUI.
-**Note.
-As of 2022.04.04, there is a bug that WebConsole cannot properly register IMSI starting with 0.
-Please refer to [here](https://github.com/free5gc/free5gc/issues/330) to deal with this.**

 In addition, [3GPP TS 35.208](https://www.3gpp.org/DynaReport/35208.htm) "4.3 Test Sets" is published by 3GPP as test data for the 3GPP authentication and key generation functions (MILENAGE).

 Each DNs are as follows.